jack9966qk/INFO20002-Project/Hypothesis.md

 ##Set column B IN/OUT to use both I and O
 - How are the flights related to seasons/holidays?

-*May need to calculate correlation through Python*
+*May need to calculate correlation through Python.*

 - What month has typically the most amount of travellers?
 And which has the least?

 ##Using the Departures and Arrivals CSV
 - How has arrivals and departures changed over the years?
 What could be a reason for such changes?

 *Display this on a line graph with one line representing Departures and one representing Arrivals.
 Then create a separate graph of the Australian dollar.
-You can then summarize that more Australians travel overseas when AUS dollar is stronger*
+You can then summarize that more Australians travel overseas when AUS dollar is stronger.*##Combine the data from Inbound and Outbound

+- What is the ratio between inbound flights and outbound flights?
+How is it realted to time, airlines, and locations?

+*May use area charrts.*